praveen-sivadasan/Spring/SpringRest/RestAWS/README.md

 ### Verify deployment
 Click on the generated url and you will be able to see your web application deployed on AWS.

 #### Checkout http://custom-env.2e9zsnfuny.us-west-2.elasticbeanstalk.com/account/lookup to view my Spring REST app deployed in AWS using Amazon RDS.
-The application retrieves all data in Account table from relational database and is displayed in JSON format.
+The application retrieves all data in Account table from the attached relational database in cloud and is displayed in JSON format.